codemanas/cm-blocks-docs/docs/social-share.md

 ## Introduction
-The CM Social Share plugin is a wordpress plugin for enhancing website's social media presence.
-With its collection of social media icons it can be customized in terms of size, color, and style to fit the content and expand website's social media presence.
+The CM Social Share block allows you to provide shareable link to enhance your website's social media presence.
+With its collection of social media icons it can be customized in terms of size, color, and style to fit the content and expand website's social media visibility.

 ## Use Social Share
 To use Our blocks, use the <b>+</b> button and search for "CM Social Share" to access the block.This will insert a default social icon list.
 You can then customize the icon list according to your preferences.